 2) Unplug the wiring harness from port 1 on the Tailwind controller (assuming you have a single door)

-3) Before proceeding with step 4, note that your garage door may open / close - so BE CAREFUL.
+3) Before proceeding further, note that your garage door may open / close - so BE CAREFUL.
 You don't want it to hit you or anything else!

-5) Use the short piece of wire or metal paperclip to TOUCH the terminals for the blue wire and brown wire at the same time, effectively shorting / connecting them together.
+5) Use the short piece of wire or metal paperclip to TOUCH the 2 terminals shown below at the same time, effectively shorting / connecting them together.
 DO NOT INSERT the wire or paperclip into the holes in the connector pins as this can damage them.
 This should cause your garage door to open or close each time you touch them together momentarily.

-If step 5 DOES NOT cause your garage door to open or close do not follow step 6 onward because it means that the blue and brown wires are not connected to your garage door opener properly.
-They are either not in the correct terminals, or they are loose / not making good contact.
+If step 5 DOES NOT cause your garage door to open or close do not follow step 6 onward because it means that the control wires are not connected to your garage door opener properly.
+If you are using an adaptor it most likely means the battery in it needs to be replaced.

 If step 5 DOES cause your garage door to open or close, it means you've connected the wiring properly and we need to check the controller side of things with the steps below: